Bates College: Student life

-The Bates Student (1877) is the oldest coeducational college newspaper in the United States.
+The Bates Student (1877) is the oldest coeducational college newspaper in America.

 Student media

 The Bates Student

 Bates College's oldest newspaper is The Bates Student, created in 1873.
 It is one of the oldest continuously published college weeklies in the United States, and the oldest co-ed college weekly in the country.
 Alumni of the student media programs at Bates have won the Pulitzer Prize, and have their later work featured on major news sources.
 It circulates approximately 1,900 copies around the campus and Lewiston area.
 Since 1990, there has been an electronic version of the newspaper online.
-The newspaper provides access free of charge to a searchable database of articles stretching back to its inception on its website.
-In 2021, the college administration requested the student newspaper to retract an article that focused on the ongoing unionization among faculty staff members and replace it with an article that also included anti-union arguments.
-Some students accused the administration of censorship over this issue.